About the course

 Core modules usually start on a Monday morning and end on a Friday evening.
 Elective modules and the overseas module will include weekends.
 During module weeks it is recommended that you stay in or near to Oxford.
 The courses are complemented by flexible study (reading, research, writing assignments) completed away from the business school.
 Courses are usually delivered in person/face-to-face.
 If appropriate/needed, up to three modules can be delivered online.

 The programme is made up of:

-- core courses, including two overseas courses that offer you a comprehensive understanding of modern business.
-Overseas modules are adapted yearly intake to intake
+- core courses, including one overseas course that offers you a comprehensive understanding of modern business.
+The overseas module is adapted yearly intake to intake

 - elective courses, selected by you, including two overseas options designed to develop your individual skills and specialisations